cityofaustin/vision-zero/database/README.md

 We have a number of tables which function as geospatial layers which are referenced by crashes and various other records.
 At the Vision Zero team's request, our team is actively working to expand the number of layers available in the database as well as add new attribute columns to crash records which will be populated based on their intersection with these layers.

-See also the guidance for creating a new geospatial layer in the common maintance tasks section, below.
+See also the guidance for creating a new geospatial layer in the common maintenance tasks section, below.

 | Table                   | Geometry type  | description                                                                                                      | owner/source                                                         |
 | ----------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |